 1. I want to activate my license on another PC / I’ve reinstalled Windows, and I want to activate my license

 You need to Revoke the license first.
-Then you can re-use the serial number on another PC.
+Then you can re-use the serial number.

-2. Autoremap doesn’t work, even though Tray Agent and Autoremap are enabled in reWASD
+2. Autoremap doesn’t work, even though Background Agent and Restore remap state... settings are enabled in reWASD

 Please open Startup options.
 For Windows 10 you need to open Task Manager (Ctrl+Shift+Esc), and choose Startup.
 For Windows 7, press Win+r, enter msconfig and press Enter, then open Startup tab.
 See if reWASD status is Enabled, and change it if it’s disabled.

 3. I can’t add Steam games to Autodetect if I choose the Shortcuts from Desktop

 Find the *.exe file for a certain game.
 The default path for Steam games is C:\Program Files\Steam\steamapps\%Game%.
 To copy the precise path, right-click the shortcut on Desktop, and choose Open file location.
 Click on the Address bar and copy the path, then paste it in Autodetect window and proceed to the needed folder.

 4. The game has multiple *.exe files, which one do I add to Autodetect?

 You can assign multiple *.exe files to one config.
 If you want to choose the exact file, open Task Manager (press Ctrl+Shift+Esc), launch the game, find the process that corresponds to the game you opened.
 Right-click it and pick Open file location, the needed *.exe file will be chosen.

 5. I have assigned a shortcut, but the keys that activate the shortcut reproduce as well